Section 230 Defense to Defamation

 Section 230 protects interactive service providers from liability for linking to content without comment.
 Likewise, it protects providers who edit or delete content that the provider considers “obscene, lewd, lascivious, filthy, excessively violent, harassing, or otherwise objectionable” so long as the provider acts “in good faith.”
 Courts have held that Section 230 shields providers that edit or delete content as long as the provider does not change the meaning of the content.
 If the provider edits content that changes the meaning so that the content becomes defamatory, the provider loses the protection of Section 230.
 In such instances, the provider will be considered the publisher of the new, defamatory content.
 In short, Section 230 only protects actions taken in good faith.

 It is important to be aware that Section 230 protects interactive computer service providers from more than defamation.
 It has been asserted as a defense to claims of intentional infliction of emotional distress, negligent misrepresentation, tortious interference with business expectancy, breach of contract, unfair competition, and even civil rights violations.
 Section 230 has its limitations, however, and does not protect intermediaries from claims asserting violations of federal criminal law, intellectual property law, or electronic communications privacy law.

 With offices conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated and settled defamation, trade libel, internet defamation, and cyber smearcases for clients all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at (833) 306-4933 or locally at (630) 333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.